Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in McGraths Hill shows that there are 41 active transport stops currently operating.
+The analysis of public transportation in McGraths Hill shows that there are 41 active transport stops currently operating.
 These stops serve a mix of bus routes, with a total of 28 individual routes providing service to the area.
-The combined weekly passenger trips facilitated by these routes amount to 420.
+Together, these routes facilitate approximately 420 weekly passenger trips.
+The accessibility of public transportation is rated as excellent, with residents typically located just 111 meters from their nearest transport stop.
+As McGraths Hill is predominantly residential, most residents commute outward for work or other purposes.
+Despite this, the car remains the primary mode of transport, used by 94% of residents.

 Frequently Asked Questions - Transport